Dealing with Depression: You Can Hope Again

 Jeff Olson in his booklet, "When Hope is Lost: Dealing with Depression," explains that "deferred hope ... [is] when there seems to be no hope for gaining what is being desired or for recovering what's been lost or for ending injustice, the pain is emotionally gut-wrenching.
 Over time, this can create deep despair ..."

-Treatment options for depression include medication and psychotherapy.
-However, the hub focuses on using your spiritual resources to help you overcome depression, even with treatment.
-It involves changing your beliefs about life.
+Treatment options for depression include psychotherapy and medication.
+However, this hub focuses on using your spiritual resources, even with treatment, to help you overcome depression, even with treatment.
+This approach involves changing your beliefs about life.

 Hope that Will Not Disappoint

 You might be struggling with feelings of depression and a sense that all hope is lost.
 But you can find hope in God that does not disappoint.
 Take time to read Romans 5:1-5 slowly.
 The Apostle Paul outlines a process that could serve as a guide to find hope in adversity and depression.
 As a believer:

 - You have been made right by faith in God so you have peace with him because of Jesus Christ;

 - You now stand in a place of undeserved privilege with confident expectations of sharing God's glory;

 - Even when you face trials or adversities, you can rejoice and be glad in the Lord;